-As a courtesy, the Financial Aid office will attempt to provide students with specific notification regarding their SAP status.
-Subsequent subsections of this section will detail intended notifications to students pertaining to their satisfactory academic performance.
-The Financial Aid office will make a good faith effort to provide these notifications.
-If, for any reason, the Financial Aid Office fails to provide an intended notification, this does not relieve the student from the obligation of continuing to maintain satisfactory academic progress or relieve them from any other requirement of the Financial Aid Program.
+As a courtesy, Financial Aid & Scholarship will attempt to provide students with specific notification regarding their SAP status.
+Subsequent subsections of this section will detail intended notifications to students pertaining to their status.
+Financial Aid & Scholarship will make a good faith effort to provide these notifications.
+If, for any reason, Financial Aid & Scholarship fails to provide an intended notification, this does not relieve the student from the obligation of continuing to maintain satisfactory academic progress or relieve them from any other requirement of the Financial Aid Program.
 A student's eligibility is fully dependent upon their satisfactory academic progress, regardless of whether or not they receive an intended notification.